-BUS 408 FINANCIAL MANAGEMENT Prerequisite: BUS 311
+BUS 408 FINANCIAL MANAGEMENT 3 sem. hrs.
+Prerequisite: BUS 311

 Asset, capital, and debt management including acquisition, conservation, and liquidation.
 Acquisitions, mergers, takeovers, reorganization, and divestment.
 Focuses on the roles of the corporate treasurer and comptroller in coping with environmental uncertainties in terms of growth, stability, survival, retrenchment, and insolvency.
 (Spring only)